Directed Subset Feedback Vertex Set is Fixed-Parameter Tractable: General -transversal Problems: Covering the Shadow of a Solution

 \begin{enumerate} \item First find a set $Z$ \emph{small} enough to be disjoint from a solution $X$ (of size $\leq k$) but \emph{large} enough to cover the ``shadow" of $X$. \item Then define a ``torso" operation that uses the set $Z$ to reduce the problem instance in such a way that $X$ becomes a shadowless solution of the reduced instance. \end{enumerate}

 In this section, we define a general family of problems for which Step 1 can be efficiently performed.
 The general technique to execute Step 1 is very similar to what was done for \textsc{Directed Multiway Cut}~\cite{directed-multiway-cut}.
 In Section~\ref{sec:torso}, we show how Step 2 can be done for the specific problem of \textsc{Disjoint \sdfvs\ Compression}.
-First we start by defining separators and shadows:
+First we start by defining separators and shadows.
+Following \cite{directed-multiway-cut}, we define separators in a generalized setting where we assume that the graph $G$ is equipped with a subset $V^\infty(G)$ of undeletable vertices and separators by definition have to be disjoint from this set.
+This extension will be very convenient in the proofs of Section~\ref{sec:analysis-algorithm}.

 \begin{definition}{\bf (separator)} Let $G$ be a directed graph and $V^{\infty}(G)$ be the set of distinguished (``undeletable'') vertices.
 Given two disjoint non-empty sets $X,Y\subseteq V$, we call a set $W\subseteq V\setminus (X\cup Y\cup V^{\infty})$ an \emph{$X-Y$ separator} if there is no path from $X$ to $Y$ in $G\setminus W$.
 A set $W$ is a {\em minimal $X-Y$ separator} if no proper subset of $W$ is an $X-Y$ separator. \end{definition}